CloudLabs-MOC/mslearn-ai-concepts/Instructions/exercises/05-vision.md

 # Lab: Explore computer vision
+### Please be aware that no Lab VM is provided for this lab.
+You will need to complete the lab on your personal computer.

+## Lab Overview

-In this exercise, you'll use a chat playground to interact with a generative AI solution that can analyze and interpret images.
+In this lab, you'll use a chat playground to interact with a generative AI solution that can analyze and interpret images.
 The goal of this exercise is to explore a common pattern for combining text and visual input in a prompt for a generative AI model.

-This exercise should take approximately **15** minutes to complete.
+## Lab Objectives

+In this lab, you will complete the following tasks:

++ Task 1: Prepare for image-based chat

+### Estimated timing: 15 Minutes

 ## Task 1: Prepare for image-based chat